angeldollface/dotfiles/README.markdown

 - 5.)
 Make sure all files in the `.config ` folder ending in `.sh` are executable.
 (This is most important!)
 - 6.)
 Move the file `.xprofile` from the `kawaii-bliss` folder to your `$HOME` directory.
 - 7.)
 Start Nitrogen and add the `$HOME/wallpapers` directory as a source and set the wallpaper (`$HOME/wallpapers/4.jpg`).
+- 8.)
+Start your display manager or the X11 server.

 ### WHITE WAYLAND